Alicture/Badass-jamod1.2/README.md

 3. RTUTCPMasterConnection
 4. ModbusRTUTCPMaster

-**I have write some test in mobusretutcp.tcptests,it'll show you how to use it.**
+**I have write some test in test.test,it'll show you how to use it.**